The Family Man: Plot

 Jack and Kate, who have been together since college, are at JFK Airport, where he is about to leave to take up a twelve-month internship with Barclays in London.
 She fears the separation will be detrimental to their relationship and asks him not to go, but he reassures her that their love is strong enough to last and that the internship will be beneficial to their future together.

-Thirteen years later, Jack is a wealthy bachelor and Wall Street executive in New York City, with millions at his disposal.
+Thirteen years later, Jack is a wealthy bachelor and Wall Street executive in New York City.
 At work, he is putting together a multi-billion dollar merger and has ordered an emergency meeting on Christmas Day, disregarding his employees' desires to spend time with their families.
 In his office, on Christmas Eve, he gets a message to contact Kate.
 Jack ponders whether Kate is attempting to reconnect, but chooses not to return her call.

 On his way home, Jack is in a convenience store when a young man, Cash, enters claiming to have a winning lottery ticket worth $238, but the store clerk refuses him, saying the ticket is a forgery.
 Cash pulls out a gun, and Jack, trying to defuse the situation, offers to buy the ticket, calling it a “business deal."
 Cash eventually agrees.

 Outside, Jack patronizingly tries to help Cash, who, feeling like he is being preached to, asks Jack if anything is missing from his own life.
 When Jack haplessly says he has everything he needs, Cash enigmatically remarks that Jack has "brought this upon himself" and walks away.
 A puzzled Jack returns to his penthouse to sleep.

 Jack wakes up the next morning on Christmas Day in a suburban New Jersey bedroom with Kate and two children.
 Confused, he rushes out to his home in New York, but the doorman and his neighbor claim not to recognize him.
 He goes to his office, which is closed for the holiday, and is turned away by security.
 Outside, he encounters Cash, now smartly dressed and driving Jack's Ferrari.
 Although Cash offers to explain what is happening, all he does is make a vague reference to "the organization" and tell Jack that he is getting "a glimpse" of something that will help him to figure out for himself what is important in life.

 Jack returns to the house and tries to tell Kate the truth, but she reacts angrily.
 He receives some help from his young daughter, Annie, who believes Jack is an alien and her real father will soon return.
 He struggles to adjust to fatherhood and his modest family life, finding that he is a tire salesman working for Kate's father and Kate is a non-profit lawyer.
-When he discovers this is the life he would have had if he had stayed in the U.S. as Kate had asked, he lashes out at Kate and expresses resentment for her holding him back.
+After discovering this is the life he would have had if he had stayed in the U.S. as Kate had asked, he lashes out at Kate and expresses resentment for her holding him back.